- This event has passed.

 September 29 @ 11:00 am - 4:00 pmFREE

-Bringing the festival to a close is the Big Green Fair; a day-long event that will take over the Shipwreck Museum, Stade Hall and Open Space.
+Bringing the festival to a close is the Big Green Fair; a day-long event that will take over the Shipwreck Museum, Stade Hall and in a marquee on the Stade Open Space.

 Inspiration, marketplace, workshops, speakers and activities for all ages.